-Preparation and dissemination of risk Identification, evaluation and Risk reduction Contribution to the Board Assurance Be aware of the Risk Management Policy and familiarise themselves with key sections. reporting of risk Carry out dynamic risk assessments as part of their everyday duties and responsibilities.
+dissemination of risk Identification, evaluation and reporting of risk Risk reduction Contribution to the Board Assurance Framework (BAF) Management Policy and familiarise themselves with key sections.
+Carry out dynamic risk assessments as part of their everyday duties and responsibilities.
 Identify and report any actual or potential hazards/risks in the work environment.
 Report all incidents to staff and patient safety as defined by the Incident Reporting Procedure (HS 011).
 Be personally responsible for not undertaking any risk or action which would knowingly cause unnecessary risk to themselves, others or to the LAS.
 Take immediate action to minimise risk where it is reasonably practicable to do so.
 Attend statutory and mandatory training and undertake continuous professional development.
 Contribute to or participate in internal and external reviews and audits.
 Contribute to the actions undertaken to mitigate or eliminate high level risks.